saraGosaye/AbyssiniaResort/README.md

 ## Features
 - User Registration and Login with password hashing
-- Browse and search hotel rooms
 - Book a hotel room
+- Browse and view room details with price, room photo and room type
+- Retrieve booking details with email search
-- View, update, and cancel bookings
+- View, update, and cancel reservations
-- Admin panel to manage bookings
+- Create, View, Update and Delete roles
+- Responsive design on all devices

 ## Technologies Used
 - Spring Boot